When it comes to Facebook marketing, for contractors it’s a great way for to attract leads quickly and at a relatively low cost.

 Your video doesn’t need to be professionally produced like this one, but if you have some extra marketing budget lying around, it might just be worth it!

-2. Establish your unique selling proposition (USP)
+2. Facebook marketing will help you to establish your unique selling proposition (USP)

 What makes you stand out from your competitors?
 You probably already have a few ideas in mind.

 Video gives you the option to really show your customers this in a clear light.
 Here you can show off what you’re great at, and it doesn’t have to be a particular strategy or product, either.

 You can highlight things like:

 - Financing options

 If anything stands out to you as a significant differentiator over your competition, then you need to shoot a video explaining it and run it as a Facebook ad to your local market…it’s that simple!

 3. Share recent community work

 This is the perfect place to do some cross-promoting and invite new clients to see what you are about besides just a product or service.